Royal Voluntary Service: Women's Royal Voluntary Service Medal

-The Women's Voluntary Service Medal was instituted on 23 March 1961, when the Home Secretary Richard Butler announced in the Commons that Queen Elizabeth II had approved the medal.
+The Women's Voluntary Service Medal was instituted on 23 March 1961, when the Home Secretary Rab Butler announced in the Commons that Queen Elizabeth II had approved the medal.

 The WVS Long Service medal is presented by Royal Voluntary Service on behalf of the King and is awarded to a volunteer after they complete forty duties each year over a period of fifteen years.
 Holders of the medal qualify for the award of a clasp after each subsequent period of twelve years service.

 When the WVS was awarded the prefix ‘Royal’ in 1966, it was initially decided not to re-name the medal to reflect the new title of the organisation, as it was considered unfair to differentiate between those who had received the medal before 1966 and those after.
 Some thirty years later, the medal's name was changed to the Women's Royal Voluntary Service Medal, this name remaining even after the organisation became the Royal Voluntary Service in 2013.

 By 2015, approximately 35,000 medals had been awarded.